 Home Instead recently celebrated its 10th year of providing care services.
 A consistent and continually improving approach to communication and training is key to the success of their service which achieves high satisfaction ratings with staff and clients.
 The husband of one lady who receives dementia care from the service recently stated “the caregiver who supports my wife goes way beyond what is expected and I cannot speak highly enough of her work”.

-Overarching principle - A service user / relative nominated award.
-This category is designed to provide an opportunity for the recognition of an individual or organisation that has made a significant contribution to the sector or a team, or to one person, that has not been recognised elsewhere.
-Entrants to this award have been nominated by others, such as clients or families.
+This category is designed to provide an opportunity for the recognition of an individual [team or organisation] that has made a significant contribution to the sector, or indeed to one person, that has not been recognised elsewhere.

 Merryfields has a sign above the door that says ‘Life begins here’.
 A relative nominated this care home because they felt that the life of their mother was truly enriched by the dedicated dementia care that she received by the staff.
 He went on to say that “the greatest gift they gave my mother was to listen and engage her with choice.
 The care received by my mother was exceptional and I feel privileged and indebted to them for taking my mother in to their care”.